Sourcing and Procurement

 Essentiality of supplier diversity in socially responsible procurement

 The sudden outbreak of the pandemic highlighted the importance of having a diverse supplier base.
 Supplier diversity typically applies to businesses that are 51% owned by and operated by traditionally underrepresented individuals or groups demarcated by ethnicity, religion, sexual orientation, or gender.
-Many procurement companies have promoted supplier diversity by implementing rules, such as inviting at least one diverse supplier for sourcing events or awarding additional points to vendors who collaborate with diverse suppliers.
+Many Procurement outsourcing service provider companies have promoted supplier diversity by implementing rules, such as inviting at least one diverse supplier for sourcing events or awarding additional points to vendors who collaborate with diverse suppliers.

 Adopting supplier diversity is also conducive in instilling a sense of community.
 Diverse suppliers are mostly small or medium-business enterprises that are local, rather than national or global.
 In search of savings, procurement also moved from local to global at some point.
 Now, we are heading towards the glocal.
 A case in point is Coca Cola, which in 2017 committed to spend $1 Bn on diverse suppliers globally to support local businesses.